 Possible applications of utilitarian design

 We have been seeing utilitarian design in the streetwear sector for some time now, especially on T-shirts.
 But the creative use of grids can be applied to a wide variety of projects: Whether on posters, flyers, packaging or menus – utilitarian design offers the opportunity to present a wealth of information in a modern and clear way.
-And this design trend can also be useful in corporate communications for presentations and the like.
+And this graphic design trend can also be useful in corporate communications for presentations and the like.

 Bento Grid System – structure inspired by the Japanese lunch box